 - Use a piping bag or zip lock bag with a corner snipped off or spoon to fill the dough into the molds evenly.
 Molds will be just about half full.

 - Bake 8-10 minutes until toothpick comes out dry or edges are lightly browned.
-Check for doneness with a toothpick.
 Let cool in the pans for 2-3 minutes then remove from pan and let donuts cool completely on wire rack.

-- Dip the cooled donuts in the glaze or drizzle the glaze over top.
-Set the donuts glaze side up on a cooling rack set over a sheet of parchment or wax paper to catch any drips.
+- Dip the cooled donuts in the ganache or drizzle the ganache over top.
+Set the donuts glaze side up on a cooling rack set over a sheet of parchment paper to catch any drips.

 - Place the chocolate chips in a heatproof bowl.
 In a small saucepan on low heat, bring the heavy cream to a boil then pour over the chocolate chips.
 Do not stir.